ciena-blueplanet/webdriverio-server/SETUP.md

 If the redis-cli returns 'No password set', retry the following steps above.
 If that does not work, file an issue [here](https://github.com/ciena-blueplanet/webdriverio-server/issues).

 #### Confirming the front end is running correctly
 Navigate to the server's name in the browser.
 The website should be displayed.
+If running on localhost, navigate to localhost:3000

 ## Sources
 [Git](https://help.ubuntu.com/lts/serverguide/git.html)